 If these symptoms are left untreated, an Illinois workers’ comp attorney knows that PTSD can become disabling.
 In some cases, it may even lead to violent acts or to suicide.

 Help for traumatized first responders

 There is help for first responders who have suffered PTSD on the job.
-Many police, fire and emergency departments have begun counseling programs for traumatized workers.
-People facing the effects of job-related PTSD often find it helpful to speak with a Illinois workers’ comp attorney about their experiences.
+Many police, fire, and emergency departments have begun counseling programs for traumatized workers.
+People facing the effects of job-related PTSD often find it helpful to speak with an Illinois workers’ comp attorney about their experiences.